 - Clean again

 - Prime with a high bonding primer.
-We like a water based product called Stix – it sprays and brushes well with virtually no odor
+We like a water based product called Stix – it sprays and brushes well with virtually no odor.
+If you want to use another under primer for paint, be sure you know what you are doing.
+Better to read reviews from BestOfMachinery to be informed regarding primer selection.

 - Paint with a cabinet grade paint.
 At Catchlight Painting, we like Benjamin Moore’s Advance – a cabinet grade paint offers a harder and more durable finish than a typical trim paint.